 Insurance coverage varies a lot.
 The meters most likely to be covered by insurance providers also tend to be the most expensive, like the OneTouch Verio IQ that cost over $100.
 However, the performance and feature-value of these more expensive meters were not significantly different in my tests from the cheaper models.

-The most important cost consideration when choosing a glucometer is the test strips.
 Since you can’t get cheap off-brand test strips, you have to consider the long-term costs and price fluctuations.
-When I reviewed glucometers in 2017, the lowest average cost for the cheapest test strip on the market was $0.12 per strip, while the most expensive test strip was $2.06 per strip.
+When we reviewed glucometers in 2017, the lowest average cost for the cheapest test strip on the market was $0.12 per strip, while the most expensive test strip was $2.06 per strip.
 But in early 2018, the cheapest test strip averaged around $0.23 per test strip while the most expensive averaged $1.22 per strip.
 The difference in cost is extraordinary when applied to a year of using the meter, especially if you frequently test your glucose levels.

 One explanation for the change in test strip costs is the fluctuating value of gold.
 Most test strips are made with a circuitry of gold, due to its superior conductivity, so as the value of gold moves, so do the manufacturing costs.